Let's Dance (David Bowie album): Development

 With a new label and an idea for a commercial sound, Bowie wanted to begin fresh with a new producer.
 He chose Nile Rodgers of the R&B band Chic, one of the most commercially successful bands of the late 1970s, with hits such as "Le Freak" (1978) and "Good Times" (1979).
 According to biographer Nicholas Pegg, contemporary listeners considered Rodgers' writing and production work, including Sister Sledge's "We Are Family" (1979) and Diana Ross's "Upside Down" (1980), to be "dance classics".
 Bowie and Rodgers met each other at the Continental in New York City in autumn 1982, where they found they had similar influences in old blues and R&B music.
 Speaking to Musician in 1983, Rodgers said: "David could have had any producer – white or black – he wanted.
 He could have gone with Quincy Jones and a more sure-fire chance at a hit.
 But he called me up, and for that I feel honoured."

 Tony Visconti, the producer of Bowie's last four studio albums, was originally scheduled to produce the new album and set time aside to record.
 However, Bowie neglected to inform Visconti that he chose Rodgers for the project, the producer eventually learning through Bowie's assistant Coco Schwab closer to December 1982.
-Deeply hurt, the move damaged the two men's relationship and Visconti did not work with Bowie on a studio album again for nearly 20 years (until 2002's Heathen).
+Visconti was deeply hurt, and the move damaged the two men's relationship and Visconti did not work with Bowie on a studio album again until 2002's Heathen, nearly 20 years later.
+In a 2023 interview with SuperDeluxeEdition, Visconti stated that in hindsight, he believed Bowie was right to seek out a new producer given his desire for commercial success, drawing comparisons with his own work with other artists in-between Bowie projects.

 Bowie and Rodgers regrouped at the latter's home in Montreux, Switzerland, to begin demo work.
 The producer, who was expecting to make Scary Monsters 2, was surprised to learn Bowie had a different idea, saying "'Nile, I really want you to make hits.'
 And I was sort of taken aback, because I'd always assumed that David Bowie did art first, and then if it happened to become a hit, so be it!"
 The producer was initially disappointed he would not be able to use the record as a way to earn respect from white audiences, but knew he would do what he did best in order to guarantee a hit.
 Bowie played his new songs on a twelve-string acoustic guitar, starting with "Let's Dance" in a soft vocal arrangement.
 Rodgers knew it was not a dance song, but took old '50s and '60s records to arrange the track into the finished product.
 Over three days, the two demoed the new tracks, with assistance from the Turkish multi-instrumentalist Erdal Kızılçay, who would later become a frequent collaborator of Bowie's.